sophrein/taxid-minting-process/README.md

 ## Overview

-The pipeline takes a flat CSV of specimen records with hierarchical taxonomic annotations and produces TSV request forms suitable for submission to ENA's taxid minting service.
+The pipeline takes a CSV (or TSV) of specimen records with hierarchical taxonomic annotations and produces TSV request forms suitable for submission to ENA's taxid minting service.
 It does this by:

 1. Splitting records by identification rank (species vs. non-species)
 2. Validating names directly against the ENA taxonomy API